flueke/mvme/doc/sphinx/source/analysis.rst

 The task of each source is to extract relevant values from its input data and make these values available to subsequent operators and sinks.

-..
-FIXME: What is the correct order?

-After all sources have processed the module event data, the dependent operators and sinks are stepped in the correct order.
+After all sources have processed the module event data, the dependent operators and sinks are stepped in order.
 Each object consumes its input and generates new output or in the case of sinks accumulates incoming data into a histogram.

 .. figure:: images/analysis_flowchart.png

     Example analysis dataflow

+.. _analysis-parameter-arrays:

 Parameter Arrays
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~